Auxiliary function for parglm fitting.

 - trace

-logical indicating if output should be produced doing estimation.
+logical indicating if output should be produced during estimation.

 - nthreads

-number of observation to include in each parallel block.
+number of observations to include in each parallel block.

 - method